Written by: Christopher Llewellyn Reed | February 7th, 2021

 Judas and the Black Messiah (Shaka King): I’ve long thought Fred Hampton deserved his own biopic and when news of this one came around I was very excited.
 From Shaka King, the film stars Daniel Kaluuya as Hampton and Lakeith Stanfield as William O’Neal (both of Get Out), as well as Dominique Fishback (Project Power).
 For those unfamiliar, Hampton was a rising star in the Black Panther Party when the FBI targeted him for fear of his ability to stir people.
 Using O’Neal as an informant, the FBI destroys Hampton’s life.
 Fishback stands out as the mother of Hampton’s child and an activist in her own right.
 We never get beyond the surface story with this film but it can serve as a good introductory piece on Hampton and his fellow Panthers.
 Judas and the Black Messiah will air on HBO and in theaters later this month.

 Ma Belle, My Beauty (Marion Hill): Winner of the audience award in the Next category, Ma Belle, My Beauty is unassuming yet lovely in its approach to polyamorous love.
 Directed by Marion Hill, the film is set in France and stars Idella Johnson (Bertie), Lucien Guignard (Fred), and Hannah Pepper- Cunningham (Lane).
 The dynamic between the married couple (Bertie and Fred) is threatened when Lane pops up.
-The former girlfriend of Bertie while she and Fred were also dating, the marriage dynamic confuses all of them on how to proceed.
+She is the former girlfriend of Bertie while Bertie and Fred were also dating; it was a true ménage à trois.
+Now, the marriage dynamic confuses all of them on how to proceed.
 The performances and setting make it impossible to not immerse yourself fully into the story.
-No word on its future release yet but I hope audiences get to see this one and on a big screen.
+No word on its future release yet but I hope audiences get to see this one on a big screen.

 Passing (Rebecca Hall): This black-and-white film, directed by actress Rebecca Hall (Permission), stars Tessa Thompson (Sylvie’s Love) and Ruth Negga (Loving), two friends reunited after many years apart.
 A story of colorism that removes all color from the screen, Passing is a complicated tale of friendship, sexuality, race and feminism.
 Marci Rodgers’ costume design makes the film; there is beautiful nuance everywhere, as if Hall carefully thought of each production department.
 Netflix is in talks to buy and have Passing out this year.